 Inequality within and between the groups is also lower for our new income variable, especially at the bottom of the income distribution.
-Table 8 shows that the reduction of inequality is mainly driven by the reduction of between-group inequality.
-In contrast to the results for the primary income, the within-group inequality is now greater than the between-group inequality.
+Table 9 and Table 10 show that the reduction of inequality is mainly driven by the reduction of between-group inequality.
+In contrast to the results for the primary income A in Table 9, the within-group inequality is now greater than the between-group inequality.
 Transfers from the prospering regions in the south lead to a higher income level in the east.
-The average income C increases by about 22 per cent compared to primary income in the east, while the average income C of the southern part of western Germany decreases slightly by about 1 per cent.
+In eastern Germany the average income C increases by about 22 per cent compared to primary income A (from 9,118 to 11,103 Euro), while the average income C in the southern part of western Germany is slightly lower than primary income A (13,108 in comparison to 13,157).
 Within the regions the redistributive effect is smaller.
 The result for the indirect regional transfer system is in line with the regional structure of direct financial support, suggesting that the financing of payments is regionally concentrated in Germany's prospering southern regions.